What is Climbing?

 Lead climbing affords experienced climbers the safety and freedom to explore the vertical realm with as much energy and intensity as they wish.

 There are many differences between indoor and outdoor climbing.
 Most of which will be discovered after learning and practising the joys of both.

 1. Surface Indoors the surface texture is fairly consistent, holds are bolted into the wall and are very visible.
 This allows for quick route planning and a focus on performing the moves and making it to the top.

 Outside, the terrain varies from climb to climb.
-The outdoor climber spends more time searching for the proper holds, planning the routes, and in the case of traditional climbing, placing secure protection.
+The outdoor climber spends more time searching for the proper holds, planning the routes, and in the case of traditional climbing, placing safe and secure protection.

 2. Distractions Indoors, there are very little distractions for the climber.
 The routes are easy to focus on aside from a good conversation with your friends.